SIMPLE CONTACT MANAGEMENT SOFTWARE

 While there is great strength and advantage in moving your CRM to the Cloud, it is important to set realistic expectations.
 You cannot expect to shut down your legacy systems immediately; but you will need to make time and allow for both to run simultaneously for some time while processes are brought online.

-Butler, Ice, and Lassignardie all emphasize the critical importance of good communication and executive support.
+Butler, Ice, and Lassignardie all emphasise the critical importance of good communication and executive support.
 They cite a Coexistence Challenge: some executives don’t see the justification for maintaining two systems; but the business case must account for the reality of business challenges and set proper expectations.
 Eventually, you will wean your business off of old systems; but you can’t expect to simply shut of what has been a critical business infrastructure.

 Additional advice included an emphasis on the importance of retaining excellent talent.
 You should plan to train and certify the users.
 When you have top-down sponsorship and bottom-up enthusiasm and vision, the culture will adjust to embrace the potential and your business will see success.

 You should expect the journey to a Cloud-based CRM system to include a period of coexistence.
 Implementation will be iterative and will require dedicated teamwork from all areas of business and IT to take a plan off the ground from requirements to implementation.
-Training and certification will help to catch the vision and realize the potential of the simple contact management software.
+Training and certification will help to catch the vision and realise the potential of the simple contact management software.

 Ultimately, the advantages of mobility, agility, analytics, and connectivity drive the business case for moving to a Cloud-based CRM solution.